swasun/VQ-VAE-Images/README.md

 # Installation

-It requires python3, python3-pip and the packages listed in (requirements.txt)[requirements.txt].
+It requires python3, python3-pip and the packages listed in [requirements.txt](requirements.txt).

 To install the required packages:
 ```bash